 Reassuring Truth About a Panic Attack

-I’ll detail on how I overcame my phobia in Thursday’s post.
-I hope it help you get relief if you too have had a panic attack or other types of anxiety, including general anxiety, social anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.
+I detailed how I overcame my phobia in another post.
+I hope it helps you get relief if you too have had a panic attack or other types of anxiety, including general anxiety, social anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.

 Let me leave you with two hopeful thoughts:

 And going a little farther he fell on his face and prayed, saying, ‘My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.’
-ESV 26:39
+Matthew 26:39, ESV

 2. Most people don’t understand panic attacks; they are ignorant.
 They rarely know how to stop them, and sometimes they say stupid things.
 If you’ve suffered a panic attack, you know what I mean.